nicholas-long/environment/zet/20231103204105/README.md

 - want to be able to use it from within vim
 - store the API key somewhere in home directory and load it dynamically
 - https://github.com/kharvd/gpt-cli
+- created wrapper script `chatgpt` to call it with gpt-4

 ```bash
 pip3 install gpt-command-line